JuliaLang/www.julialang.org/blog/2020/05/invalidations.md

 end
 ```

-This is [union-splitting], a key optimization for performance in the face of uncertain types.
+This is [union-splitting], a performance optimization for cases where an object might be of one of several types.

 ## Triggering method invalidation